fandm-college/rcs.github.io/cluster/job_scripts.md

-In addition, If you are going to request a certain number of nodes (using `#SBATCH --nodes`, which we recommend doing) then we suggest requesting them in the general form `#SBATCH --nodes=min-max` where min is the minimum number of nodes you'd like to use and max is the maximum number.
-For example, `#SBATCH --nodes=3-6` will request anywhere from 3 to 6 nodes which have enough free CPUs and memory to run your job.
+In addition, If you are going to request a certain number of nodes (using `#SBATCH --nodes`, which we recommend doing) then we suggest requesting them in the general form `#SBATCH --nodes=min-max` where min is the minimum number of nodes you'd like to use and max is the maximum number (as described above).
 Requesting nodes this way gives the scheduler more flexibility when it comes to actually starting your job.

 ### Step 1: Understand your workflow and software

-The biggest benefit of a cluster...
+By workflow what we mean, is the entire process you use to analyze data using a computer.
+This includes things like

+1. Data pre-processing
+2. Running oftware package(s) that do actual analysis/computational
+3. Data post-processing

+Depending on the specifics of your workflow not all of these steps need or should be done on the cluster.
+We will assume that the bulk of computation, that which probably should be done on the cluster is the 2nd step.

+The starting point for determing resource amounts should be determining if your workflow can use more than just one CPU to perform computations (i.e., run in parallel) which may will also impact how many nodes you might need.
 Below are some questions to help determine if your situation allows running parallel computations.
 If the answer to any of these questions is YES, then your job script should request more than just one CPU, either with `#SBATCH --ntasks` or `#SBATCH --ntasks-per-node`.
-Guidance on the number of
-CPUs to request will be provided in the next few sections.
+Guidance on the number of CPUs to request will be provided in the next few sections.

 - Does my software run in parallel? **Note:**Just because you've never run a piece of software in parallel, does not mean it can't be done.
+  - If yes, then you will likely request a largish value for the number of CPUs (e.g., several dozen)

 - Am I running multiple pieces of software that can be run independent of each other?
-For example, I need to run *program1* and *program2*, but neither program depends on the other so they can run at the same time.
+For example, I need to run *software1* and *software2*, but neither program depends on the other so they can run at the same time.
+    - If yes, then you will likely request a small value for the number of CPUs (probably equal to the number of software packages that can be run at the same time)
+    - **Except** if any of those software packages can run in parallel (see first question).
+For example, if *software1* can run in parallel and *software2* cannot then the total number of requested CPUs may be largish so *software1* can run in parallel plus 1 addtional CPU for *software2*

 - Am I running the same piece of software multiple times with different inputs and/or parameters?
-Often times these different runs can be executing at the same time.
+Often times these different runs maybe with different data or different parameters which can be executing at the same time.
+  -  Again, the number of CPUs requested will be more than 1, but will vary depending on whether or not the software package can run in parallel or not

 ```tip
 Just because you may not be able to run software in parallel, does not mean you should not use the cluster.
 If you have a computation or series of computations